Skip to main content

 Being Successful in the Field

-Once you complete your bachelor's degree, you'll be qualified to get credentials from either the American Society for Clinical Pathology (ASCP) or American Medical Technologists (AMT).
+Once you complete your bachelor's degree, you'll be qualified to become credentialed by passing either the American Society for Clinical Pathology (ASCP) or American Medical Technologists (AMT) certification exams.

 Related Fields